Winter Solstice – and Sunny Orange Jelly

 - Ladle immediately into clean, hot jars.
 Cover with two piece lids.

 The following instructions are for canning if you choose to do it.
-You don’t have to do this part, but you will need to store your jelly in the refrigerator.
+You don’t have to do this part.
+But if you don’t you will need to store your jelly in the refrigerator.
 These are basic instructions, and for more canning details you can get complete instructions inside the package of pectin.

 Process in hot water bath in canner for 5 minutes.
 Remove jars onto clean towel in a draft-free area to cool for several hours or overnight.